troessner/reek/docs/Too-Many-Methods.md

 ```
 ## Current Support in Reek

-Reek counts all the methods it can find in a class &mdash; instance *and* class
+Reek counts only instance methods it can find in a class.
-methods.
 So given `max_methods` from above is 4, this:

 ```Ruby
 class Smelly